Timberwolves vs. Mavericks Prediction & Picks - December 14

 Timberwolves vs. Mavericks Prediction & Picks: Line, Spread, Over/Under - December 14

-The Dallas Mavericks (15-8) will try to build on a four-game winning streak when they host the Minnesota Timberwolves (17-5) on Thursday, December 14, 2023 at American Airlines Center as just 2.5-point favorites.
-The game airs at 8:30 PM ET on BSSW and BSN.
+The Dallas Mavericks (15-8) are underdogs (+1.5) in their attempt to build on a four-game win streak when they host the Minnesota Timberwolves (17-5) at 8:30 PM ET on Thursday, December 14, 2023 at American Airlines Center.
+The game airs on BSSW and BSN.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!